williamouyang/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-1.md

 ## Continue the OpenID Connect Journey

 In this post, we learned some basics about OpenID Connect, its history, and a bit about the various flow types, scopes, and tokens involved.
-In the next installment, we’ll see OIDC in action!
+In the [next installment](https://developer.okta.com/blog/2017/07/25/oidc-primer-part-2), we see OIDC in action!

 If you want to jump ahead, check out the example at: [https://okta-oidc-fun.herokuapp.com](https://okta-oidc-fun.herokuapp.com)